 Radial Split – Radially split pump casing opens perpendicular to the shaft axis and parallel to the impeller.

 Axial Split – In this design, the pump casing is spliced into two halves that get separated horizontally, or you can say that parallel to the shaft axis.

-It sounds difficult to understand but just look at the image, you will immediately know what I am trying to explain.
+It sounds difficult to understand, but just look at the image, and you will immediately know what I am trying to explain.
 It is the way you open a pump for any maintenance.

 Vertical or Horizontal Shaft Position

 In the case of a vertical pump, the pump’s shaft is in a vertical direction, and the pump is usually installed in the sump.
-This type of pumps is used in limited space.
+This type of pump is used in a limited space.
 Pump in borewell and sump collection are some examples of this type.

 Number of Suctions

-The most centrifugal pump has a single suction design.
-However, when the flow rate is very high, single-suction will not be enough.
+Most centrifugal pump has a single suction design.
+However, single-suction will not be enough when the flow rate is very high.
 In this case, double suction pumps are used.
-The impeller of these type of pump is designed in such a way that fluid enter from both sides as compared to single side in normal case.
+The impeller of this type of pump is designed in such a way that fluid enters from both sides as compared to a single side in a normal case.

-The image below shows single and double suction centrifugal pumps and impeller.
+The image below shows single and double suction centrifugal pumps and impellers.

 Depending on Impeller Position

-Overhung – In this type, the impeller is supported through a single bearing.
+Overhung – In this type of pump, the impeller is supported through a single bearing.
 The impeller is attached at the end of the shaft.
 This design facilitates both horizontal and vertical installation of the pump.

-Refer to the image given below for the example of these types.
+Refer to the image given below for an example of these types.